poblabs/weewx-belchertown/README.md

 * `latitude` - used for forecasting and earthquake data
 * `longitude` - used for forecasting and earthquake data

 You need to define your URL for the skin to work properly.
 The full URL to your website without a trailing slash.
+Example: `http://yourwebsite.com` or `http://192.168.1.100`.
 Even if your website is on your LAN only, this needs to be enabled.
-There are 2 ways to do this.
-You need only 1.
+There are 2 ways to do this which offer flexibility.
+See below General Options for more information.
+You need to only enable 1 option for the skin to work.
 * `belchertown_root_url` - **This is the preferred option**.
 Add this to your skin Extras section (see below).
-* `station_url` - Example: `http://yourwebsite.com` or `http://192.168.1.100`
+* `station_url` - This is the built-in weewx.conf config.

 ### DarkSky API (optional)
 DarkSky API is where the forecast data comes from.
 The skin will work without DarkSky's integration, however it is used to show current weather observations and icons.